fl-sean03/MolSAIC/README.md

-# MONET (Molecular Network Toolkit)
+# MolSAIC (Molecular Structure Analysis and Integration Console)

-MONET is a comprehensive molecular toolkit for processing molecular data files (MDF, CAR, PDB) that supports tasks such as grid replication, force-field updates, and charge corrections.
+MolSAIC is a comprehensive molecular toolkit for processing molecular data files (MDF, CAR, PDB) that supports tasks such as grid replication, force-field updates, and charge corrections.

 ## Features